mightlee123/Project-2/README.md

 ## Results
 ---

+* K-means Analysis / PCA:
+   * k=4the mkt data represents a cluster distribution that appears to be
+   * 1 for those preceding the bell curve
+   * 2 completed bell curves
+   * 1 cluster too mature to register on a curve
+   * Could perhaps even make the argument for "k=5", in anticipation of mirrored parallel
+   * representations for the 2 completed curves to the "0"s.
+   * 2 for those preceding the bell curve
+   * 2 completed bell curves
+   * 1 cluster too mature to register on a curve

 * SVC classifier model from SKLearn's support vector machine (SVM) learning method, ...
   * The model's accuracy was assessed to be
   * The model's precision was assessed to be  for (0) and  for (1).